RTippin/messenger/docs/Composer.md

 ---

 ### `to($entity)`
-- Set the `Thread` or `MessengerProvider` we want to compose `TO`.
+- Set the `Thread` or `MessengerProvider` you want to compose `TO`.
 If a provider is supplied, we will attempt to locate an existing private thread between the `TO` and `FROM` providers.
 If no private thread is found, one will be created.
   - If the two providers are not friends, the new thread will be marked as pending for the `TO` recipient.

 ### `from(MessengerProvider $provider)`